What to Expect on the Camino

 If your phone plan makes calling home really expensive, you can use WhatsApp, Facebook Messenger or Facetime to make voice and video calls to family and friends at home.

-You will meet many pilgrims who speak English.
-Cafe and albergue staff may have some English knowledge.
+But you will have a better experience if you can get some Spanish under your belt.
 At the very least, you should learn some basic courtesy phrases in Spanish.
 Here’s a thread in our Facebook group with folks offering suggestions for apps and other language-learning tools.

 How to Keep the Camino Alive After You’re Home